dsp-uga/Team-keller/README.md

 ## Getting Started

-The following instructions will assist you get this project running on your local machine for developing and testing purpose.
+The following instructions will assist you get this project running on any machine for developing and testing purpose.

 ### Prerequisites: